 I will start this article with an NLP presupposition “Meaning of Communication is the response you get”, and that is a very powerful statement.

-How often do we see people telling us that they were misunderstood and something they said was interpreted wrongly by the listener.
-What does that means in any case?
-The damage is done and we as communicator (more aptly the speaker) have failed in sending our message across.
-Lot of my colleagues in training community often tell me about how insignificant the spoken word it (7% of total communication based on some research that is more than often quoted in wrong context).
+How often do we see people telling us that they were misunderstood and something they said was interpreted wrongly by the listener?
+What does that mean in any case?
+The damage is done and we as a communicator (more aptly the speaker) have failed in sending our message across.
+A lot of my colleagues in the training community often tell me about how insignificant the spoken word it (7% of total communication based on some research that is more than often quoted in the wrong context).
 I beg to differ, most inspirational quotes for examples are simple words; books that we read are words.
 Poetry is words again, we live in a world of words and that makes them so very important.

 One such word is quite accepted by most people and hence I will start from the same.
-Usage of word “challenge” instead of word “problem”.
+Usage of the word “challenge” instead of the word “problem”.
 As you say problem, notice the psychological response it invokes in your mind.
-And now change it with other word “Challenge”.
-For example if you wanted to say “I have a problem” change it, and now say “I have a challenge”; it will create a changed response in your own mind affecting physical and psychological states.
-You would certainly be more motivated to overcome the challenge, and your listener will be interested in the challenge you are about to discuss, while in case of problem, he might stop listening to you considering you a part of it.
+And now change it with the word “Challenge”.
+For example if you wanted to say “I have a problem” change it, and now say “I have a challenge”; it will create a changed response in your own mind-affecting physical and psychological states.
+You would certainly be more motivated to overcome the challenge, and your listener will be interested in the challenge you are about to discuss, while in case of “problem”, he might stop listening to you considering you a part of it.

-et’s consider a popular phrase that I have seen being used by many professionals “I don’t mind doing…”.
+And talking about another popular phrase that I have seen being used by many professionals “I don’t mind doing…”.
 This phrase is very interesting because invariably the unconscious fails to process the negative and listener would interpret the message as “I do mind…”.
 If in such a case you ask the speaker if there is an issue he has with the task, more than often he will give you a list.
-And as speaker if you are keen on doing it; say I would love to do it.
-This leaves a positive impression in the mind of person giving you the job, and will have more confidence in you.
+And as speaker, if you are keen on doing it; say I would love to do it.
+This leaves a positive impression in the mind of the person giving you the job and will have more confidence in you.
 Few other words/ phrases you might like to consider are

 There is something very interesting about the language patterns, the way we put together our sentences.
-In fact Milton model identifies more than 23 language pattern that can create the desired impression in listeners mind.
+In fact, Milton model identifies more than 23 language patterns that can create the desired impression in the listener’s mind.
 We will discuss that in another blog.

 You might have noticed that such rephrasing help your listener to carry a more positive impression of you and you yourself will feel more empowered and confident.